Human trafficking in Chad: Prosecution (2010)

-Protection
+Protection (2010)

 The Government of Chad did not take adequate steps to ensure that all victims of trafficking received access to protective services during the reporting period.
 It did, however, make progress in providing protection for child soldiers, some of whom may have been forcibly conscripted, identified within the country.
 In a June 2009 ceremony, the ANT transferred to UNICEF for care 84 child combatants captured from Chadian rebel groups in early May.
 In July 2009, representatives of the Ministries of Social Affairs, Defense, and Foreign Affairs led an inter-ministerial mission to the military camp in Moussoro, accompanied by staff from UNICEF and an international NGO, to identify child soldiers captured from rebel units; of the 88 presumed child soldiers, the team identified 51 as children and succeeded in removing 16 of them to UNICEF's care.
 By the end of 2009, the government and UNICEF identified and transferred to NGO-run rehabilitation and vocational training centers one child soldier from Chadian military ranks and 239 from Chadian rebel groups.
 The Ministry of Social Action operated a transit center located in Moussouro to screen and provide shelter to demobilized children after they are first released from armed groups.
 After spending between two days and two weeks at the center, the government transferred the children to rehabilitation centers operated by international NGOs.
 During the year, the Ministries of Social Affairs and Defense began maintaining files on rehabilitated child soldiers and other child victims of trafficking.